ansible-collections/ibm_zos_ims/docs/source/installation.rst

 ============

 You can install the **IBM z/OS IMS collection** using one of these options:
-Ansible Galaxy, Ansible Automation Hub, or a local build.
+Ansible Galaxy or a local build.

 For more information on installing collections, see `using collections`_.